-To correctly answer line G, research the material participation and passive activity loss rules on pages C-2 and C-3 in the instructions for Schedule C. You should read the instructions to fully understand how they apply in your specific circumstances.
+To correctly answer line G, research the material participation and passive activity loss rules on page C-3 in the instructions for Schedule C. You should read the instructions to fully understand how they apply in your specific circumstances.
 Also, you should strongly consider the advice of a tax professional to assist you in answering this question.